wso2/docs-ei/en/streaming-integrator/docs/guides/handling-errors.md

     from StreamA[cast("abc", "double") > 100]
     insert into StreamB;
     ```

-    The Siddhi query uses the `cast("abc", "double")` which intentionally generates an error for testing purpose.
+  If you do not specify the on-error action for a stream  via the `@OnError()` annotation, the event is logged and dropped.

-    if no @OnError() is specified, the event will be logged and dropped.
+- Sinks

-2. With Sinks
+    You can specify an on-error action by including the `on-error` parameter within the sink configuration as shown below.

     ```
     @sink(type = 'http', on.error='STORE', blocking.io='true',
           publisher.url = "http://localhost:8090/unavailableEndpoint",